 This wonderful area, adored by the St Ives painters, was famously frequented by writers D. H. Lawrence and Virginia Woolf.
 It later features in the novels of Rosamund Pilcher.
 There are super beaches at Gwithian, Praa Sands and Sennen and a breathtakingly scenic coastal drive to the famed St Ives.
 Here, discover swimming and surfing beaches, the picturesque harbour and arc of restaurants, galleries and traditional inns peppering the charismatic streets.

 Over two floors.
 Two bedrooms: 1 x double, 1 x single.
 Ground floor Bathroom, bath with shower over basin and WC.
 Ground floor kitchen.
 Utility area.
 Sitting room with dining area and wood burner.
 Sun room.

 Electric heating with wood burning stove.
-Electric oven and hob, microwave, fridge/freezer, washer/dryer, TV with Freeview, DVD, WiFi.
+Electric oven and hob, microwave, fridge/freezer, washer/dryer, Dishwasher, TV with Freeview, DVD, WiFi.
 Power and starter pack for fire inc. in rent.
 Bedlinen and towels inc. in rent.
 Cot, highchair and stairgate on request.
 Off road parking for one car.
 Enclosed rear gravelled courtyard with furniture and front gravelled area with seating.
 Two well-behaved dogs welcome at £25 each per week.
 Sorry, no smoking.
 Pub within 0.2 miles.
 Beach 10 mins walk.